 \begin{example}[SI Prefixes] Three families of prefixes are recognized in combination with the SI units.
 The symbols come with associated numerical values, discussed in detail in Section~\ref{props} below.
 For now it suffices to simply name them:

 The symbol $\mathrm{m}$ occurs as both a base prefix and a base unit in the SI vocabulary.
-However, this causes ambiguity issues only for parsing traditional notations, where prefix and unit symbols are simply concatenated; the formal semantics discussed here are not affected.
-See Example~\ref{ex:precip} below for unambiguous usage. \end{example}
+However, this causes ambiguity issues only for parsing traditional notations, where prefix and unit symbols are simply concatenated: For example, $\Usym{m} 1pt\Usym{s}^{-1}$ could parse either as \emph{meter per second} or as \emph{per millisecond}; see \cite[§7.2.2]{ISO80000-1}.
+The formal semantics discussed here are not affected.
+See also Example~\ref{ex:precip} below for unambiguous usage. \end{example}

-\begin{REV} \begin{remark} Combinations of multiple base prefixes are forbidden in modern scientific notation.
-However, there are good reasons to deviate from that rule: \begin{itemize} \item The empty prefix is always allowed, and modeled adequately as $\varnothing\subzero$. \item Some traditional usages of \emph{double} prefixes are known, and double prefixes beyond \emph{quetta-} have recently been resuggested \cite{BROWN2019237}. \item The inner logic of each SI prefix family is a geometric sequence, confer section~\ref{prefix-aargh}. \item Last but not least, composite prefixes arise virtually in the algebra of composite units. \end{itemize} Thus, the generalization of prefixes to the free abelian group is a theoretical simplification and unification. \end{remark} \end{REV}
+\begin{remark} Combinations of multiple base prefixes are forbidden in modern scientific notation.
+However, there are good reasons to deviate from that rule: \begin{itemize} \item The empty prefix is always allowed, and modeled adequately as $\varnothing\subzero$. \item Some traditional usages of \emph{double} prefixes are known, and double prefixes beyond \emph{quetta-} have recently been resuggested \cite{BROWN2019237}. \item The inner logic of each SI prefix family is a geometric sequence, confer Section~\ref{prefix-aargh} and Example~\ref{ex:si-val} below. \item Last but not least, composite prefixes arise virtually in the algebra of composite units.
+For example, semantic analysis of the \emph{centilitre} discussed in Section~\ref{eq-aargh} by reduction to the coherent SI unit of volume, the \emph{cubic meter}, involves the effective composite prefix $\Usym{c\,d^3}$.
+For a formalization of the procedure, see Definitions~\ref{def:subnorm} and \ref{def:norm} below. \end{itemize} Thus, the generalization of prefixes to the free abelian group is a theoretical simplification and unification. \end{remark}

 \begin{definition}[Preunit] The \emph{preunits} $\Unit\subpre$ are the Cartesian pairs of a prefix, forgetting the group structure, and a base unit:

 \end{definition}

 \begin{example} The SI unit \emph{kilogram}, already discussed above, is represented formally as a preunit, . \end{example}